Promote, understand and preserve the Filipino heritage in Albany Western Australia

 Help our Filipino Kababayans in Batangas especially this coming Christmas.

-By supporting our association through financial contributions, we can give hampers to at least 10 Filipino families who are in need in Batangas especially this coming Christmas.
+By supporting our association through financial contributions, we can give hampers to at least 10 Filipino families who are in need in the Philippines this coming Christmas.

 Our Team